camp details & agreements

 Transportation

 We will be caravaning to Glorieta from DSC.
-Students cannot drive themselves, since there are no parking spaces provided.
-Students need to be dropped-off at Glorieta on June 16 at 3:30 pm and picked-up on June 20 at 9:30 am.
+Students cannot drive themselves, since there are only a limited number of parking spaces provided.
+Students need to be dropped off at Glorieta on June 15 at 2:30 pm and picked up on June 19 at 10:30 am.
 Since waivers will be signed beforehand, parents do not need to be there for drop-off or pick-up and can coordinate rides with other families.

 Lodging

-Glorieta provides a combination of dorm style lodging and bunkhouses.
+Glorieta provides a combination of dorm-style lodging and bunkhouses.
 Linens are not provided.
-Dorms do not lock with accordance to Glorieta Camp’s Child Protection Policy.
-Dorms are not air conditioned.
+Dorms do not lock in accordance with Glorieta Camp’s Child Protection Policy.
+Dorms are not air-conditioned.
 You may want to bring a small fan per room.
-Housing restrictions also include not placing one adult and one child in the same room in accordance to Glorieta Camp’s Child Protection Policy.
+Housing restrictions also include not placing one adult and one child in the same room in accordance with Glorieta Camp’s Child Protection Policy.

 Meals

 Glorieta provides all meals and serves food family style.
 Glorieta will prepare and provide one meal alternative at each sitting that accommodates those who are gluten-free.
-This request can be made by students during the registration process for an additional $27 per student for all meals.
-If students would like to bring their own allergy friendly meals they can store it in Glorieta’s allergy refrigerator and use the microwaves and toasters to warm up their food.
-Any food stored in the refrigerator needs to be labeled with name and dates of camp.
-Glorieta camps does not cook with or use any nuts.
+This request can be made by students during the registration process for an additional $30 per student for all meals.
+If students would like to bring their own allergy-friendly meals, they can store it in Glorieta’s allergy refrigerator and use the microwaves and toasters to warm up their food.
+Any food stored in the refrigerator needs to be labeled with the name and dates of the camp.
+Glorieta Camps does not cook with or use any nuts.

 Activities